Roman litigation: Oath-taking

 The case could sometimes be settled entirely through the preliminary hearing.
 The plaintiff could challenge the defendant to take an oath supporting his case.
 If the defendant was willing to swear the oath, he won, and, if not, lost.
 However, he had a third option - he could tender the oath back to the plaintiff, who similarly won if he took the oath and lost if he did not (he could not return the oath to the defendant).
 Justinian had this to say about the taking of oaths:

 "(1) Where a party is sued in any kind of an action, if he makes oath it will be a benefit to him..."

 Source: Digesta of Justinian, Book 12, Title 2.

-While it may seem odd to a modern observer to decide a case merely through the taking of oaths, it is important to note that a solemn oath before the Gods was regarded by the Romans as a serious matter, and even a rogue would be unwilling to perjure himself in such a fashion, and the penalties for perjury were severe.
+A solemn oath before the Gods was regarded by the Romans as a serious matter, and even a rogue would be unwilling to perjure himself in such a fashion, and the penalties for perjury were severe.